DCF Investigating Bridgewater Child Care Center For Alleged Abuse

 “The child was in a buckled seat because he had some very severe behavior stuff,” Muise said.
 “The video had been out previously and she was like mocking the child for his behavior.”

-“She was yelling at the child and threatening the child with physical assault,” Conley said.

-As the DCF investigates, Muise tells WBZ she fired the employee and installed cameras inside the facility.MORE NEWS: I-Team: Apartments Tested For Asbestos After Hazardous Material Dumped In Chelsea
+As the DCF investigates, Muise tells WBZ she fired the employee and installed cameras inside the facility.MORE NEWS: Pan-Mass Challenge Hosts Heavy Hitter Evening, Art Of The Ride Auction

 “We alerted the family on Friday, and we terminated the staff member first thing Monday morning when she came back to work and we notified DCF,” Muise said.
 “We’re just thankful to the staff that came forward right away that and let us know that there was a problem so we can address it right away.”